Hero image background

 Once you're all set with the criteria your preferred schools require, the last step here is to apply to dental school.

+II.
 Dental Degree from Canada or an Accredited Dental Program

 Once you have completed dental school in Canada, where all 10 schools offer programs accredited by The Commission on Dental Accreditation of Canada (CDAC), you will need to take the required National Dental Examining Board of Canada (NDEB) examination.
-This ensures a national standard for all dentists wishing to practice here.
+This ensures a national standard for all dental professionals wishing to practice here.

 Along with the 10 schools in Canada, general dentistry programs accredited by the countries' respective commissions/councils in the US, Australia, New Zealand, and Ireland, are also accredited by the CDAC.
 Therefore, if you completed an accredited dental degree program outside of Canada but in one of those four countries, you can follow the same certification process outlined below.